 It’s bad enough when you have car trouble in your local neighborhood – or even in your own driveway.
-However, nothing could be worse or potentially scarier than having your car break down hundreds of miles from home.
+However, nothing could put a damper on those travel plans like having your car break down hundreds of miles from home.
 Vacations are supposed to be a time for fun and relaxation, but the difference between pleasure and misery often lies in whether or not you took the proper steps to get your car ready for that long trip.

 Before you leave home, there are several simple steps you can take to protect your vehicle, your trip and your loves ones.